o3de/o3de.org/content/docs/user-guide/programming/components/reflection/serialization-context/_index.md

 ---
-description: ' Use the serialization context to provide persistence for C++ objects or O3DE types in Open 3D Engine. '
 title: Serialization Context
+description: Use the serialization context to provide persistence for C++ objects or O3DE types in Open 3D Engine.
+weight: 100
 ---

 You can use the serialization context \(`\dev\Code\Framework\AzCore\AzCore\Serialization\SerializeContext.*`\) to provide persistence for C++ objects or any O3DE type.
 To implement this, make an `AzTypeInfo` declaration or use `AZ_RTTI` (runtime type information), as in the following example: